Jon Lewis & John Elmuccio

 Evolution St. Louis most high-tech knitting facility in US

 Building upon St. Louis’ deep fashion industry heritage, Evolution St. Louis is revitalising the flat-bed knit sector in United States using the latest technology while creating new jobs.
-Jon Lewis and John Elmuccio, Executive Managers, Evolution St. Louis, speak to Fibre2fashion on the opening up of its new manufacturing facility in 3830 Washington Blvd, its plans to collaborate with STOLL and how the partnership is going to increase the productivity through simple and transparent production planning among other advantages.
+Jon Lewis and John Elmuccio, Executive Managers, Evolution St. Louis, spoke to Paulami Chatterjee on the opening up of its new manufacturing facility in 3830 Washington Blvd, its plans to collaborate with STOLL and how the partnership is going to increase the productivity through simple and transparent production planning among other advantages.